Buzzvil/buzzscreen-sdk-publisher/docs/ADVANCED-USAGE_EN.md

 </manifest>
 ```

-> **Notes** : Now that lock screen runs in a separated process from the original app, please be mindful when you use features which are **originally from the main app**, on the lock screen area.
+> **Notes** : Now that lock screen runs in a separated process from the original app, please be mindful when you provide features, which are **originally from the main app**, on the lock screen area.